What is In-Mold Labeling?

 • Highly repeatable production

-For global manufacturers, this level of automation supports scalable production across multiple facilities.
+For global manufacturers, this degree of automation enables scalable production across multiple facilities.

 What materials are used in In-Mold Labeling?

-Material compatibility is critical for successful in-mold labeling injection molding.
+Material compatibility is crucial for successful in-mold labeling injection molding.

 The most common combination includes: